Series / Essay 13

 Transformation II: From Collaborator to Co-Creator

-Transformation III: From Co-Creator to Bazaar Artist
+Transformation III: From Co-Creator to Bazaar Contributor

 Phase I: Departure—Breaking the Assistant Mindset (Steps 1-3)